What is rheumatoid arthritis?

 A diagnosis of rheumatoid arthritis is based on your symptoms, a physical examination and the results of x-rays, scans and blood tests.

-Because rheumatoid arthritis can affect other parts of the body, it’s important to tell your doctor about all the symptoms you’ve had, even if they don’t seem to be related.
+Your doctor will ask about your symptoms and do a physical examination.
+They will look for swollen joints and check how well your joints move.
+Rheumatoid arthritis can affect different parts of your body at once, so it's important to tell your doctor about all the symptoms you've had, even if they don't seem to be related.

 There are a variety of treatments available for rheumatoid arthritis.
 The earlier that intensive treatment is started, the more likely it is to work.